How to Add a Second Person or Face to Face ID on iPhone or iPad

 Note the ability to add an additional face to Face ID authentication requires iOS 12 or later, earlier versions of iOS do not support this feature.
 Face ID is now the preferred authentication method for many new model iPhone and iPad devices, but Face ID appears intended to be used by a single person, so adding a completely different person may not be officially supported or work perfectly.
 Nonetheless, it does work.

-How to Add Another Face to Face ID in iOS with Alternate Appearance
+How to Add Another Face to Face ID on iPhone & iPad with Alternate Appearance

 Want to add another face, person, or alternate appearance of your own to Face ID on iPhone or iPad Pro?
 Here’s how you can do that in iOS: